huggingface/blog/ethics-soc-4.md

 We are also continuing work on other fronts of ethics and society, including:

 - **Content moderation:**
   - We made a major update to our [Content Policy](https://huggingface.co/content-guidelines).
 It has been almost a year since our last update and the Hugging Face community has grown massively since then, so we felt it was time.
-In this update we emphasize consent as one of Hugging Face's core values–to read more about our thought process, check out the [announcement blog](https://huggingface.co/blog/content-guidelines-update) **.**
+In this update we emphasize consent as one of Hugging Face's core values.
+To read more about our thought process, check out the [announcement blog](https://huggingface.co/blog/content-guidelines-update) **.**
 - **AI Accountability Policy:**
   - We submitted a response to the NTIA request for comments on [AI accountability policy](https://ntia.gov/issues/artificial-intelligence/request-for-comments), where we stressed the importance of documentation and transparency mechanisms, as well as the necessity of leveraging open collaboration and promoting access to external stakeholders.
 You can find a summary of our response and a link to the full document [in our blog post](https://huggingface.co/blog/policy-ntia-rfc)!